tretinha/tretinha/content/en/posts/testing-with-pytest.md

 main ones, behave, unittest and pytest.
 We chose the latter because we thought of it as a mix between the two.
-Behave and unittest are both good in what they offer, but we thought behave is more useful for integration tests as the unit tests started to get too verbose and unittest lacks test cases, you have to create a function for every case and corner case of the thing you are testing.
+Behave and unittest are both good in what they offer, but we thought behave is more useful for integration tests as the unit tests started to get too verbose and unittest lacks test cases, which means you have to create a function for every case and corner case of the thing you are testing.
 Pytest does have test cases, using the parametrize decorator, and it's not too verbose, as opposed to behave.
 And I __think__ it's the most used by the community as well.

 I am also going to use a lib called mock; for mocking stuff, obviously.
 Most people that advocate for unit tests say you shouldn't use other components of your software unnecessarily to test one of them.
 As an example, if you have a method that saves a document into a database, you shouldn't access your database third-party lib to test it.
-You can't verify the lib's integrity with your test, and if your test fails who knows if this is because of the lib or your code.
+You can't verify the lib's integrity with your test and, if your test fails, who knows if this is because of the lib or your code.
-This is where mock shines, you can create a mock of your database connector and mimick its output based on the input you provide.
+This is where mock shines.
+You can create a mock of your database connector and mimick its output based on the input you provide.

 The mock lib comes with a function called patch, where you can mock the things